 GeneCards Summary for ATF6 Gene

 ATF6 (Activating Transcription Factor 6) is a Protein Coding gene.
 Diseases associated with ATF6 include Achromatopsia 7 and Achromatopsia.
-Among its related pathways are Signaling mediated by p38-alpha and p38-beta and SREBP signalling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+Among its related pathways are ERK Signaling and Unfolded Protein Response (UPR).
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is ATF6B.

 UniProtKB/Swiss-Prot for ATF6 Gene

 Transmembrane glycoprotein of the endoplasmic reticulum that functions as a transcription activator and initiates the unfolded protein response (UPR) during endoplasmic reticulum stress.
 Cleaved upon ER stress, the N-terminal processed cyclic AMP-dependent transcription factor ATF-6 alpha translocates to the nucleus where it activates transcription of genes involved in the UPR.
 Binds DNA on the 5-CCAC[GA]-3half of the ER stress response element (ERSE) (5-CCAAT-N(9)-CCAC[GA]-3) and of ERSE II (5-ATTGG-N-CCACG-3).
 Binding to ERSE requires binding of NF-Y to ERSE.
 Could also be involved in activation of transcription by the serum response factor.
 May play a role in foveal development and cone function in the retina.